 Performing groups for the required conducting appearances may be ensembles from the College of Music, or any school, church, or community musical ensemble able to meet the demands of the repertoire.
+The performance must be approved by a committee from the conducting area.
+A recording of each of the four programs must be submitted to the Office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record.

 Two of the first three conducting appearances must be presented within six calendar months of each other.

-The first three conducting appearances will be graded by the major professor and by at least one other faculty member in the student's major area.
+The fourth conducting appearance must involve a complete program.